A new bike can be a big investment that, once made, is worth protecting. Bike insurance is one way to make sure you’re

 Best electric bike insurance

-To start, the additional heft of an ebike means that they are more likely to be stored outside of your home and, potentially, regularly used for commuting.
+To start, the additional heft of the best electric bikes means they’re more likely to be stored outside of your home and, potentially, regularly used for commuting.
 This makes Bikmo and its leniency around outbuildings and cycle hangers a tempting option (more on this below).

-Some insurers, like Sundays and PedalSure, will allow you to leave a bike locked up in a communal area, such as a shared garage, but watch out for the specifics of each policy.
+Some insurers, such as Sundays, will allow you to leave a bike locked up in a communal area, such as a shared garage, but watch out for the specifics of each policy.
 For example, Sundays requires that any bike “must not be visible to the General Passing Public and or visible from outside the building”.

 If you are in any doubt about whether the location where you plan to store your bike is covered, just ask.

 Our bike insurance comparison tool includes coverage for ebikes and is the easiest way to ensure you’re getting the best coverage possible.

 Best road bike insurance

 Road bike cycling brings riders into the path of uncontrollable elements such as traffic.
 It doesn’t matter how vigilant or good at riding you think you are, we can all get caught off guard by someone else’s mistake.

-Whether you commute on a road bike or just ride on the weekends, it is a good idea to choose a policy that has comprehensive third-party liability insurance in case you’re involved in a crash.
+Whether you commute on a road bike or just ride on the weekends, it’s a good idea to choose a policy that has comprehensive third-party liability insurance in case you’re involved in a crash.
 Likewise, good personal insurance cover could be valuable if you take a nasty spill, or worse.

 Both of these are covered by all insurers to a certain degree, but once again, pay close attention to the small print and consider what you really value – is a huge life assurance payout more important to you than comprehensive dental or physiotherapy cover?

 Other add-ons could be useful for road cyclists, too.
-For example, Bikmo, Yellow Jersey and Velosure offer similar recovery policies to those you get for a car, offering transportation to a bike shop or home.
+For example, Bikmo and Yellow Jersey offer similar recovery policies to those you get for a car, offering transportation to a bike shop or home.